primait/telepoison/README.md

 ## Keep in mind

 * The [Erlang opentelemetry SDK](https://github.com/open-telemetry/opentelemetry-erlang) stores
   the currently active span in a `pdict`, a per-process dict.
   If Telepoison is called from a different process than the one that initially handled the request and created the "server-side" span, Telepoison won't find a parent span and will create a new root client span, losing the trace context.
   In this case, your only option to correctly propagate the trace context is to manually pass around the parent span, and pass it to Telepoison when doing the HTTP client request.

+* If the request fails due to nxdomain, the `process_response_status_code` hook is not called and therefore the span is not ended.

 ## What's missing

-* Better default span name (use target hostname / path ?)
 * Set [SpanKind](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#spankind) to client
 * Support for explicit parent span
 * Support for user-provided span attributes